blues/app-accelerators/41-vaccine-temp-monitor/README.md

 ### Twilio Route

 When an alert condition is detected a Note is immediately sent to Notehub.
-In order for you to be informed this event occurred, a Twilio route has been enabled.
+In order for you to be informed this event occurred, you must configure a Twilio route.

 Follow the
 [Twilio SMS Guide on https://blues.dev](https://dev.blues.io/guides-and-tutorials/twilio-sms-guide/) to learn the steps required to link your Twilio account to Notehub.

-Once you are familiarized with the Twilio route, then create a new route and set the following fields to forward alert information from the vaccine temperature monitoring solution to your SMS capable endpoint.
+Once you are familiar with the Twilio route, create a new route and set the following fields to forward alert information from the vaccine temperature monitoring solution to your SMS capable endpoint.

 #### Configuration